 Do I Have To Do The JCC?

 It’s is almost always required unless there is a unique situation.
 If you don’t want to do the JCC for whatever reason, you will have to file forms with the court.
 Normally the only reason why the JCC doesn’t happen is if one party doesn’t feel safe.
 But keep in mind, the courts have Sheriffs which provide security for all the court staff, judges, lawyers. and parties.

 If you cannot accord a full-time lawyer, you should consider self-represented coaching.
 You can hire a lawyer to help you prepare for the JCC, but not to attend the actual meeting.

-If you need a lawyer to represent you or provide legal coaching, contact our law firm toll-free at 1-844-466-6529
+If you need a lawyer to represent you or provide legal coaching, contact our online legal services marketplace toll-free at 1-844-466-6529

 How To Get Ready To Present At The Judicial Case Conference?